Projectors, Shadows, and Conformal Blocks

 \section{Acknowledgements}

 I am grateful to J. Bourjaily, C. C\'ordova, R. Loganayagam, D. Poland, S. Raju, and S. Rychkov for discussions and comments.
+Thanks to Miguel Costa and Tobias Hansen for checking several calculations and pointing out errors in a previous version of this paper.
 This work is supported by NSF grant PHY-0855591 and the Harvard Center for the Fundamental Laws of Nature.